Family Camp and Rites of Passage

 This special program, led by Kelly Lindsay, marks the transition children begin to make from being solely family-centered to becoming important individual members of their community.
 Through sitting meditation, kyudo (Zen archery), haiku, nature hikes, calligraphy, and other meditative arts, Rites of Passage gives children powerful tools to help them care for their own mind and emotions.
 These tools also empower them to relate to their internal and external worlds with confidence and gentleness.
 At the week’s end, this transformative program is sealed with a powerful ceremony in which the children take a vow of mindfulness and kindness towards themselves and others.

-Kelly Lindsey has been serving children and families in the Shambhala community for twelve years, leading Shambhala Children’s programs and events, assisting Family Meditative Art classes, Rites of Passage programs, and Family Camps.
+Kelly Lindsey has been serving children and families in the Shambhala community for fifteen years, leading Shambhala Children’s programs and events, and directing the Rites of Passage program and Family Camp.

 Financial aid is available for this program.